Sterling slips after reaching two-week high versus dollar

 Some 12 million second doses are planned to be distributed in April.

-PM Johnson also said on Monday his government hoped that non-essential international travel would resume from May 17, but did not want to underestimate the growing number of COVID-19 cases elsewhere.
+Johnson also said on Monday his government hoped non-essential international travel would resume from May 17.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.